 Of course, there are still requirements in order to be approved.
 These approval requirements are actually based off of your personal income and credit history.
 Keep this in mind, though: if you wouldn’t qualify for a new personal card, you probably aren’t going to qualify for that new business card either.

 When filling out your first business credit card application, you’ll want to include your total income.
 That means both personal and from your business.
 If your business made $2,500 this year and you made $61,000 from your day job, you’ll want to answer $63,500 for the income portion of the application.

 You Can Earn Business Rewards

 The best part about spending on credit cards is the ability to earn cash back or rewards for what you buy anyway.
 Luckily, this feature isn’t just limited to personal credit card products!
 For example, the Ink Preferred earns 3x points per $1 on select business categories.

 By getting a rewards-based small business credit card, you’ll start earning cash back or miles for the things that your small biz needs to function and grow.
 Plus, business rewards are typically directed to the most common company expenses: travel, office supplies, postage, and even cell phone charges.

 Often, you’ll earn cash back for these categories at a higher rate than you would on a personal rewards credit card.

 Before deciding which business credit card is best for you, take the time to comparison shop.
 Calculate what your business is actually spending and in which categories.
 Look at your projected plans for the next couple of years, and how that growth may translate into spending.
 Then, pick a business credit card product that will result in the biggest cash back earned.
 You may even find one that will give you an initial sign-up bonus to boot.

-Check out our review to get a better view of the best business credit cards perks.
+Check out our review to get a better view of the best small business credit cards perks.

 You Won’t See It on Your Credit Report